May 26, 2020

-Included in this announcement are several tax related measures.
+Included in this announcement are several tax related measures, including updates current to May 22, 2020.
 For employment-related measures, click here.

 Tax Filing Deadlines and Tax Payments

-- Income tax payments (including instalment payments) due after March 18, 2020 can be deferred to September 1, 2020.
+- Income tax payments (including installment payments) due on or after March 18, 2020 can be deferred to September 1, 2020.
 No penalties or interest will be assessed during this period.
-Note this extension applies only to income tax amounts.
-It does not apply to remittances for taxes withheld, such as payroll, GST/HST and non-resident taxes.
+Note: this extension applies only to income tax amounts.
+It does not apply to remittances for taxes withheld, such as payroll, GST/HST (see below) and non-resident taxes.

-- Administrative income tax actions (including returns, elections, designations and information requests) due after March 18, 2020 can be deferred to June 1, 2020.
-This extension does not apply to payroll remittances and NR4s, trust returns (T3) or partnership returns (T5013).
+- Unless otherwise noted, administrative income tax actions (including returns, elections, designations and information requests) due after March 18, 2020 and before June 2020 can be deferred to June 1, 2020.

 - NR4 information return filing deadline is extended to May 1, 2020.